nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-multi_member_llc_overview.md

 ### Tax Structure Example: Opting for S Corporation Taxation
 <a id="conflicts">

-In 2010, the owners of [Left Hand Brewing Company](https://www.lefthandbrewing.com/2013/02/04/lefthandbrewing/), a craft brewery, decided to switch their multi-member LLC's tax classification from a partnership to an S corporation.
+In 2010, the owners of <a href="https://www.lefthandbrewing.com/our-story/about-us" target="_blank">Left Hand Brewing Company</a>, a craft brewery, decided to switch their multi-member LLC's tax classification from a partnership to an S corporation.

 This change allowed the business to save on self-employment taxes and streamline its accounting processes.